opus-codium/puppet-application/README.md

 ..
 ```

-On the next deployment `d4`, the described hierarchy tree will be created in the `persistent-data` directory, and all files corresponding to leaves of this tree in the deployment will be removed and replaced by symbolic-links to the corresponding persitent-data file:
+On the next deployment `d4`, the described hierarchy tree will be created in the `persistent-data` directory, and all files corresponding to leaves of this tree in the deployment will be removed and replaced by symbolic-links to the corresponding persistent-data file:

 ```
 /opt/acme/